buildsgordon/WeatherWebsite/README.md

 # WeatherWebsite
-A user-friendly weather website that is packaged in a single HTML file.
+A lightweight user-friendly weather website that is packaged in a single HTML file.
 Check it out [here](https://buildsgordon.github.io/WeatherWebsite/Index.html).

 **Purpose:** Allow users to view the weather on their PC without ads or other nonsense.